vrtmrz/obsidian-livesync/README.md

 5. Setup LiveSync or SyncOnSave or SyncOnStart as you like.

 ## Test Server

 Setting up an instance of Cloudant or local CouchDB is a little complicated, so I made the [Tasting server of obsidian-livesync](https://olstaste.vrtmrz.net/) up.
 Try free!
 Note: Please read "Limitations" carefully.
 Do not send your private vault.

 ## WebClipper is also available.

+Available from on Chrome Web Store:[obsidian-livesync-webclip](https://chrome.google.com/webstore/detail/obsidian-livesync-webclip/jfpaflmpckblieefkegjncjoceapakdf)
-See [obsidian-livesync-webclip](https://github.com/vrtmrz/obsidian-livesync-webclip).
+Repo is here: [obsidian-livesync-webclip](https://github.com/vrtmrz/obsidian-livesync-webclip).
 (Docs are work in progress.)

 ## When your database looks corrupted